prasadbylapudi/10xengg_task/README.md

 ## Features

 - Search for books by title, author, genre, publisher, or description.
-- Apply filters to narrow down search results based on authors, genres, and publishers.
+- Apply filters to narrow search results based on authors, genres, and publishers.
 - View detailed information about each book, including the cover image, author, genre, publisher, description, and price.

 ## Technologies Used

 - React:  A JavaScript library for building user interfaces.
 - Material-UI: A popular UI framework for React applications.
 - CSS: Styling and layout of the application.
 - Unit Testing: Jest and React Testing Library for testing components and functionalities.